 1. Main facts and figures

-- among the broad ethnic groups, people from Black and Mixed backgrounds had less confidence in their local police than White people in 2016/17
+- people from Black and Mixed backgrounds were less likely than White and Asian people to have confidence in their local police

 The ethnic categories used in this data